mamurak/model-server/README.md

 kn func run
 ```

-6) If needed, run `podman` in a separate terminal to confirm the container is running.
+6) Open a second terminal, confirm the container is running and test it.

 ```
 podman ps